sigilante/nockup/README.md

 ## Roadmap

-* [ ] implement CI with index for channels and versioning
+Checklist for release:

-  1. Build CI pipeline for matrix of Linux/macOS, stable/nightly, and aarch64/x86_64.
+* add Apple code signing support
-  2. Post binaries.
+* test Linux code signing on Linux
-* [ ] add code signing support
+* update manifest files (and install/update strings) to zorp-corp/nockchain

-## Contributors
+## Contributor's Guide

 Some CLI testing has been implemented and is accessible via `cargo test`.
+This can, of course, always be improved.